nickzoic/mpy-tut/input-and-output.md

 GPIO0   | Flash button
 GPIO2   | Module LED
 GPIO4   | Pushbutton
-GPIO12  | Blue LED
+GPIO12  | RGB LED (Blue)
-GPIO13  | Green LED
+GPIO13  | RGB LED (Green)
-GPIO15  | Red LED
+GPIO15  | RGB LED (Red)

+It separates into two parts, the lower part has a USB to Serial converter and an auto-reset circuit, the upper part has an ESP-12F module and a 5V to 3.3V regulator.
+The upper USB port is only usable for power, not data.

 ### NodeMCU (ESP8266)